 Contain time, effort and prioritization metadata.

 Typically map to epics in Jira or equivalent.
-In Azure Devops/TFS/VSTS Sections are mapped to Features
+In Azure Devops/TFS/VSTS Epics are mapped to Features

 Represent a specific user need or a product capability you plan to build.